samardzicnenad/flongo/README.md

 The app uses:
 - jinja2 - templating system and
 - libsass - flask extension for building css from sass or scss

+## Notes:
+- during the login and signup processes, non ascii characters will be ignored